facureyes/facureyes/README.md

 [![Website](https://img.shields.io/badge/Personal_Site-pending-orange?style=flat-square)](https://facundoreyes.dev)
 ## Electronics Engineer & Software Developer.
 - 🔭 I’m currently working mostly with Ruby and Javascript at RWS Moravia.
 Besides that, I'm developing my personal website to use it as a portfolio.
-- 🌱 I've just finished [this awesome course](https://www.udemy.com/course/the-complete-web-development-bootcamp/) about Web Development and I'm seeking for new challenges!
+- 🌱 I've finished my first Web Development Bootcamp and now I'm doing [this awesome course](https://www.udemy.com/course/react-the-complete-guide-incl-redux) about React and I'm seeking for new challenges!
 - ⭐ I’m looking to collaborate in a project that combines electronics & programming (iRobot has been my goal company for 2 years now 🤖).
 - 🥅 2021 Goal - Get more expertise at web development, speficically using React.
 <!-- - ⚡ Fun fact - ❔❔❔❔ -->